-Over time, innovative techniques for freezing blood and its components have evolved, but the new facilities, donated by MDA friends around the world, were large and the blood bank's place became narrower on MDA's MDA.
+Over time, innovative techniques for freezing blood and its components developed, but the new facilities, donated by MDA friends around the world, were large and the blood bank's place became narrow on it at MDA on Maza Street.

 As a result, the blood bank at the beginning of the 50 was transferred to a more spacious structure in Jaffa.
 In addition to the blood services, the Institute for the Production of Plasma Components was also established.

 The use of plasma components, which were not required of hospitals, allowed more efficient use of blood units in the production of additional products such as albumin and gamma-globulin, used for medical purposes.

 In order for the blood bank to be able to meet the tasks assigned to it, those involved in the subject had to overcome quite a few technical problems.
 For even tools for preserving blood donations were not yet available.
 Disposable plastic bags, which are now used to store blood donations, were not yet invented then and there was an urgent need to solve the problem.
 The solution was found in 1946 by Dr. Natan Wolf of Hadassah Hospital in Tel Aviv, who was a member of the Blood Donor Organization and later became head of the National Blood Transfusion Service.

 He took used glass bottles of ketchup, which were sold in the stores of the British "Spini's" chain, which was operating in the country at the time, as well as bottles of "Meged" oil and after disinfection they were filled with blood donations and stored refrigerated until used for transfusion.